Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories: Introduction

 Photonic analog gravity, by contrast, exploits dispersion engineering in dielectric media.
 In nonlinear optical fibers, an ultrashort soliton induces a co-moving refractive-index perturbation via the Kerr effect, defining an effective spacetime for weak probe fields \cite{Leonhardt2000,Philbin2008}.
-An optical horizon forms when the probe group velocity matches the soliton velocity, leading to mode conversion and Hawking-like radiation \cite{Belgiorno2010,Rubino2012}.
+An optical horizon forms when the probe group velocity matches the soliton velocity, leading to mode conversion and Hawking-like radiation \cite{Belgiorno2010,Rubino2012,Webb2014}.
 Beyond fibers, photonic crystals and coupled-resonator structures allow for stationary horizons associated with frozen light and rainbow trapping.
 However, unlike acoustic systems which often approximate Lorentzian geometry, photonic platforms are intrinsically open, driven, and highly dispersive.
 This fundamental nonequilibrium nature complicates the definition of vacuum states and entropy.

 Consequently, a significant conceptual gap remains: while the kinematics of optical horizons (surface gravity, Hawking temperature) are well established \cite{Unruh1995,Robertson2012}, their \emph{thermodynamic} characterization is incomplete.
 In gravitational physics, horizon temperature acquires meaning only through its connection to entropy and the generalized second law (GSL) \cite{Bekenstein1973,Bekenstein1974}.
-While fluid analogs have successfully probed these connections via phonon entanglement \cite{Steinhauer2016} and information scrambling \cite{Fischer2022_Scrambling}, a comparable thermodynamic framework for optical solitons---defining exactly \emph{what} constitutes entropy in a pulse propagation experiment---has been notably absent.
+While fluid analogs have successfully probed these connections via phonon entanglement \cite{Steinhauer2016} and information scrambling \cite{Fischer2022_Scrambling}, a comparable thermodynamic framework for optical solitons, namely a precise definition of \emph{what} counts as entropy in a pulse-propagation experiment, has been notably absent.